Language Mixers IV: Text Compression and Memory Models

 It is somewhat less expected that the masked mixer decoder appears to be able to learn to use the information present in the embedding more efficiently than the transformer decoder, a pattern that is particularly apparent later in training.
 As the transformer encoder -> transformer decoder model exhibits the same tendancy, this could result from an alignment between encoder and decoder with respect to architecture.

-From the figure above, we may wonder whether an extended training run would lead to the embedding-augmented masked mixer overtaking the transformer with respect to normalized log likelihood loss (ie total compression).
+We may wonder whether this near-linear loss decrease for embedding-augmented models persists as models are trained on more tokens.
 We find that this is indeed the case: training on more samples (with the same lr scheduler and batch size etc.) leads to the masked mixer achieving the lowest total bits per byte, assuming 4 bits per parameter for the embedding.
 Even assuming that one can only quantize the embedding to 8 bits per parameter, we find that the memory transformer exceeds the compression of the causal-trained transformer on this dataset.

 memory decoder performances